Valentine’s Day Cheesecake with Chocolate Shavings – Keto Low Carb Recipe

 Keto Desserts With Cream Cheese

 If you're looking for keto dessert with cream cheese this recipe fits the bill as well.
 People love cream cheese and using it for desserts has a long tradition.
 Especially with the beloved cheesecake.
 You could also make this a keto dessert perfect for any time of the year by taking away the Valentine theme.
 Simply make it in round springforms like these or make individual portions in a muffin tin with liners.
 Another great low carb dessert with cream cheese is our keto chocolate chip cheesecake muffin.

 If you're looking for a quick keto dessert recipe this is not quite it.
 The cheesecake does take some time to cool before you can decorate it, so if you're making this recipe, plan ahead.
 You'll need some time to let the crust cool as well before you add the cheesecake on top.

 Keto baking can be easily accomplished by substituting carby flour and real sugar with keto-friendly flours and sweeteners.
 What sweetener you choose is definitely important since some artificial sweeteners can affect your blood glucose and insulin just as much as real sugar.

 I'm writing about that soon but in the meantime know your best choices are allulose (there are even a couple of studies that show this actually pulls glucose out of your body), stevia, monk fruit and erythritol.

-Valentine’s Day Desserts: Setting the Mood
+Valentine's Day Dessert Recipe: Setting the Mood with Keto Cheesecake

 If you're going to make a special keto dessert for Valentine's Day, you can't forget to fully set the mood.
 Hearts, red, flowers, chocolate and champagne are all traditional Valentine's Day necessities.
 You can easily incorporate all of those things to set the mood with this keto dessert recipe.